 The first panel was titled Connecting the Regions of the Silk Road and the second one was Silk Road Region Energy & Mining Market Dynamics.

-While Mr Padilla spoke extensively about the maritime silk road, its challenges and opportunities, Mr Bedi discussed the role of digital infrastructure and the opportunities available for the digital and telecoms industry in the new silk road and One Belt, Road Road initiative.
+Mr Bedi discussed the role of digital infrastructure and the opportunities available for the digital and telecoms industry in the new silk road and One Belt, Road Road initiative.

 Dr Hotak highlighted the significance of the geo-strategic location of Afghanistan in the heart of Asia, and how Afghanistan was at the centre of regional connectivity and integration by land, air and digitally to achieve the objectives of the New Silk Road initiative.